NoahWarnke/interweave.network/docs/daily_notes/interweaver/2018-11/interweaver2018-11-28.md

         - [ ] Make SimpleTextBuild work.
           - [ ] Make all the properties addable/removable/editable.
             - [X] Create new cascading binding editor.
+            - [ ] Make dropdowns be in line.
+            - [ ] Make targets addable to existing target sets
             - [ ] Fix binding textareas having trailing newline from enter.
             - [ ] Make sure you can only select edges that exist as a result
             - [ ] Make sure targets and results are unique